neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/FeatureList.rst

 =============

 Neos has full support for importing and exporting site content using content stored in XML files.
-That can also be used to regulary import external data into Neos or to migrate content from other systems.
+That can also be used to regularly import external data into Neos or to migrate content from other systems.

 .. note:: The reference of the import and export command can be found in the  :ref:`Neos Command Reference`.